gtvj/gtvj.github.io/_posts/2016-02-10-the-template-method-pattern.md

   - Development
   - Ruby
 ---
-I've been reading Sandi Metz's [Practical Object-Oriented Design in Ruby: An Agile Primer](https://www.safaribooksonline.com/library/view/practical-object-oriented-design/9780132930895/) &#8211; a very good book covering object-oriented patterns from the perspective of the Ruby paradigm.
-I'd definitely recommend it &#8211; not least because the book provides an excellent description of the importance of 'messages' in object-oriented design.
+I've been reading Sandi Metz's [Practical Object-Oriented Design in Ruby: An Agile Primer](https://www.safaribooksonline.com/library/view/practical-object-oriented-design/9780132930895/) to a very good book covering object-oriented patterns from the perspective of the Ruby paradigm.
+I'd definitely recommend it to not least because the book provides an excellent description of the importance of 'messages' in object-oriented design.

 ## The Template Method Pattern